Msartain/guess-the-intro/README.md

 ## Future Enhancements

-1. refactor the code.
-2. Change the 4 arrays into one array with objects.
+1. Change the 4 arrays into one array with objects.
-3. Create a difficulty setting that provides harder songs/less time per song.
+2. Create a difficulty setting that provides harder songs/less time per song.
-4. Add a song title guess selection as well as artist guess to earn extra points.
+3. Add a song title guess selection as well as artist guess to earn extra points.